sindresorhus/npm-keyword/readme.md

 ### npmKeyword.names(keyword, callback)

-Get a list of package names without description.
+Get a list of package names.
 Use this if you don't need the description as it's faster.

+### npmKeyword.count(keyword, callback)

+Get the count of packages.

 ## Related